Ask Our Designers!

 It depends.
 Check your image size and resolution (dpi) in Adobe Photoshop or in the product description if browsing a stock site.

 If you are planning on using your image for large format, you can open the image in Adobe Photoshop and change the dpi to 100 and unselect “resample.”
-This will resize your image to its largest possible size for most large-scale applications.
+This will resize your image to its largest possible size for most large format graphic applications.

-If you are looking at an image on a stock site, look for the image size, double check the resolution is 300 dpi, and multiply the image size by three.
+If you are looking at an image on a stock site, look for the image size.
+Then, confirm that the resolution is 300 dpi, and multiply the image size by three.
 This will give you the rough large-scale dimensions.

 The best way to be sure if an image will print clearly is to send it over to our design team.
 We’ll double check the image and let you know what its size restrictions are.